MarcelJurtz/mjurtz.com/_posts/2017-09-17-sublime-text-3-atom-users.md

 guid: http://blog.mjurtz.com/?p=392
 permalink: /2017/09/sublime-text-3-atom-users/
 categories:
-  - Tools
+  - tools
 tags:
-  - Development
+  - development
-  - Editor
+  - editor
-  - Tools
+  - tools
 ---
 Due to the release of Sublime Text 3, I thought I&#8217;ll give this editor a shot.
 Currently, I&#8217;m using both Notepad++ and Atom.
 Altough I really like atom and the several useful plugins, it has one huge problem: speed.
 The initial loading time is one thing, over 100 mb. of RAM in idle mode is another.
 For quickly editing stuff, this is not acceptable.